 This valuable collection provides research and practice materials in labor and employment law.
 The collection serves a broad range of academic departments across the University of Oregon, reflecting its interdisciplinary nature and the centrality of work in our lives.
 The section is named for UO Law alum George J. Tichy, Esq., in honor of his contributions to labor and employment law.
 A plaque found at stack range 20 on the 4th floor commemorates the collection, though Tichy materials are found throughout the library’s stacks and are identified by special bookplates.

 The Ocean and Coastal Law Center Collection is one of the premier collections of marine legal publications in the country.
 Students, faculty, and researchers in the area work on some of today's most urgent challenges: sustainable fisheries; renewable ocean energy resources; marine protected areas and marine reserves; and climate change implications for coastal areas, marine-dependent species, and the world's oceans.
-Recently, this material was incorporated into the library’s general stacks, though most items can be found in Range 2 on the library’s 3rd floor.
+The collection's holdings appear in UO LibrarySearch.
+Items in this collection are shelved throughout the permanent collection.

 Oregon Law Collection

 Publications by the Oregon State Bar Committee on Legal Education and other publishers.
 These books are often a recommended starting point for any researcher of Oregon law and are located in the Reading Room and in the Reserve Room, on the 2nd floor of the library.